 Analysis of population-based pharmacokinetics of TMZ revealed that plasma TMZ clearance was independent of age, renal function or tobacco use.
 In a separate pharmacokinetic study, plasma pharmacokinetic profiles in patients with mild to moderate hepatic impairment were similar to those observed in patients with normal hepatic function.

-Paediatric patients had a higher AUC than adult patients; however, the maximum tolerated dose (MTD) was 1,000 mg/m2 per cycle both in children and in adults.
+Paediatric patients had a higher AUC than adult patients; however, the maximum tolerated dose (MTD) was 1 000 mg/m2 per cycle both in children and in adults.

 5.3 Preclinical safety data